statistikZH/leu/README.md

 ## Usage

+The [storybook](https://statistikzh.github.io/leu/) contains a in depth guide to install the library and a comprehensive overview of all components and their usage.

 In order for the components to work, you need to load the theme styles and the font definitions globally.
 The theme file is part of the package (`dist/theme.css`).
-The fonts on the other hand have to be licensed and are therefore not included in the package.
+The fonts on the other hand have to be licensed and are therefore not included in this package.

 If you have an environment that resolves bare module imports, you can use the library like this: